Table of Contents

 10. Having new workers as safety champions; are naive to common workings and test practices.

+11. Having experienced workers as safety champions; bestows knowledge to assist naive workers with answers and direction.
 12. Having competent workers as safety champions; grant the ability to offer practical solutions and inform the officers of divergent methods.

 13. Hence, it is that these levels combined as a team in which the leader, officers and all workers can trust on their health and safety.
 They should be respected and acknowledged for their contributions.
 The organisation should always repay their observations with gratitude.